 Residence Life and Housing staff are open to discuss any personal issues students may have in relation to their housing assignment, and we will always do our best to find the right placement for every student.
 We acknowledge, however, that some serious conditions truly necessitate that certain accommodations be met.
-In these cases, we ask that students officially disclose this information to the College through Disabilities Coordinator Joel Danksy at the Center for Academic Support and Advising (CASA).
+In these cases, we ask that students officially disclose this information to the College through the office of accessibility resources and services.
 This way, they can rest assured that their needs will be accommodated to the fullest reasonable extent in all aspects of their education.

 There are several wheelchair-accessible rooms located throughout campus, in the dorms and mods.
 Each space can be equipped with keyless entry, and includes wheelchair-accessible bathrooms, laundry facilities, and kitchen (in the mods).
 Please contact the housing operations office for more information.

 There are approximately 20 registered substance-free living spaces (housing over 150 students) for the 2014-15 academic year.
 Students in need of a substance-free space must complete the substance-free registration form to ensure their placement in an appropriate residence.